-Ballard was famously pessimistic about the ability of technology to improve the human species, as well as any hopes he might have harbored about the moral improvement of man.
+Putting it mildly, Ballard was pessimistic about the ability of technology to improve the human species, as well as any hopes he might have harbored about the moral improvement of man.
 This view becomes abundantly clear with "Crash," a book in which Ballard said he "wanted to rub the human face in its own vomit, and force it to look in the mirror."
+I'd say he accomplished that task.
 The anger of that statement shines through on every page.
 Ballard supposedly submitted a much longer manuscript which one publisher rejected, saying the author was beyond any psychological help.

 It's easy to see why.
 "Crash" is a hard book to read, even now, more than 30 years after its publication.
 The story is told by a man in an open marriage who falls under the influence of a man sexually obsessed with car accidents.
 One may draw his own conclusions when one learns the narrator's name is James Ballard.
 The collision of cars serves as a metaphor for the unexpected consequences when individuals unite sexually.
 In its short 200 plus pages are crammed drug use, adultery, homosexuality, and a host of unhealthy fetishistic behaviors.
 A cast of numb characters rehearse a number of liasons in junked cars, with Ballard's prose flitting back and forth between their limbs and glands and the instrument panels of the automobiles they occupy, without any detectable difference between the living and the inanimate.
 Characters do not seem to be living and breathing as much as so many orifices and body parts to satisfy urges they cannot understand or articulate.
 They are objects, supposedly for satisfaction, though no one seems satisfied by anything.